telerik/kendo-ui-core/docs-aspnet-mvc/helpers/listview/binding.md

 To pass additional parameters to the action method, use the `Data` setting.
 Provide the name of a JavaScript function which will return an object containing the additional data.

-The example below demonstrates the action method.
+The following example demonstrates the action method.

 ###### Example